BlazWilson/MSP-LAN-/README.md

 Step 1 : Add a Win2012r2 server to the lab workspace.
 Step 2 : Link the Win2012r2 server to the LAN-SWITCH Step 3 and 4 : After setting our static IP address, subnet mask, and default gateway; along with our DNS Server.
 I had to ping the google.com server to ensure that the DNS server was responding to requests.
-I pinged 8.8.8.8 (google.com) to ensure there was connectivity to the internet from our IP address.
+I pinged 8.8.8.8 (google DNS) to ensure there was connectivity to the internet from our IP address.
 Step 5 and 6 : of this process consisted of me setting up an active directory service to create user accounts (12 total) 2 per user in my group.
 An admin and an user account.

 ---